MustafaJohnny/Zero-To-Hero-Task/README.md

 ## Overview

-A small Resume Landing Page, This test task was all done in almost 5 hours and the purpose of it is to apply for an internship.
+A Small Resume Landing Page, This test task was all done in almost 5 hours and the purpose of it is to apply for an internship.

 ## Links